SlavovLab/STLS/README.md

 - The function **RWNN_tls.m** is a wrapper around the main function

 ## Dependancies
 - The convex structured least squares algorithm uses several external packages listed below and included in this repository.
 The main function **struct_TLS_SDP_Aonly.m** assumes that these packages are in the same directory and adds them to the path.
+The location of these packages can be changed and the change indicated in the subfunction **addpaths** in the body of the main function **struct_TLS_SDP_Aonly.m**
   * Yalmip
   * SDPT3-4.0
   * slra-0.5